 Deal breakers: While it’s easy to focus on the startup’s amazing things, it’s important to anticipate problematic situations especially in the long term.
 In my case, assuming the thesis is met, the deal breakers are: 1) founders who seem dishonest or whom I think I’d not enjoy working with; 2) startups where I can’t see how I can help.

 Identify where you add value: Startups love any help they can get from investors, so think about what you can contribute beyond putting in money.
-So far, I’ve helped with: - Recruiting Tech Leads, e.g. CTO. - Making introductions to large corporations in Latin America that may become customers, or large corporations in Silicon Valley that may become partners. - Jumping in on calls with VC firms to share perspectives of the potential I see in a given startup. - Influencing team culture: This is a tricky one as startups are a different world, but: “When is having more information and alternatives a bad idea?”, which is why I suggest: take what you need, adapt it to your context, and measure its success.
+So far, I’ve helped with: - Recruiting Tech Leads, e.g. CTO. - Making introductions to large corporations in Latin America that may become customers, or large corporations in Silicon Valley that may become partners. - Jumping in on calls with VC firms to share perspectives of the potential I see in a given startup. - Influencing team culture: This is a tricky one as startups are a very different world, but: “When is having more information and alternatives a bad idea?”, which is why I suggest: take what you need, adapt it to your context, and measure its success (some things will work and some won't).
 Some examples include interviewing Engineers, advising on technical operations (architecture, infrastructure, processes) to optimize for speed and quality, career growth and mentoring.

 Avoid conflicts of interest: This applies amongst the startups you’ve already invested in, and between your employer and the startups you’re considering to invest in.
 At my current employer, the process is standardized and prior to investing, I go through a formal review to get an approval.